In this article, I'm going to show you a real-life example of using the visibility property (Visibility) of the column in SSRS.

 9.Now, if you want to see the FirstName, EmailAddress, and Department columns, select the appropriate values in the SelectColumn parameter and click the View Report button:

 Congratulations!
-We have successfully completed the Conditional Column Visibility Tuning lesson in SSRS.
+We have successfully completed the lesson on conditional column visibility tuning in SSRS.